Sunday, October 29, 2017

 "He never stopped talking of what happened at that spot, at that instant, and who did what to who!"
 Clifford, a "major" in "The Battle-field Expeditionary Force," recalled of those excursions with Cross in the 1930s and '40s.
 "And [he was] waving his arms around and walking fast as he could travel!
 I mean, he was going a streak and you better listen to him and not interrupt the flow of facts."

-Cross' resume was impressive -- he was a Phi Beta Kappa graduate of Williams College in 1900, a principal of Massachusetts high schools and served as a member of the Massachusetts general court from 1914-1918 and as a state senator representing South Royaltson in 1917-1918.
-From 1918-1938, he was the military archivist for Massachusetts, compiling during his tenure a 6,500-page history of the state's men who served during the Civil War.
+Cross' had an impressive resume — Phi Beta Kappa graduate of Williams College in 1900, principal of Massachusetts high schools and member of the Massachusetts general court from 1914-1918 and a state senator representing South Royaltson in 1917-1918.
+From 1918-1938, he served as military archivist for Massachusetts, compiling during his tenure a 6,500-page history of the state's soldiers who served during the Civil War.

 "The Battle-field Expeditionary Force" on the steps of the famous Stone House at Manassas.